 06 Aug Data Convergence at Velocity

 Knowledge workers in all types of organizations need information in internal (to the organization) databases, intranet sites and documents, as well as information in external databases, web pages and documents.
-The promise of data convergence includes the lofty goal of providing, from a single request, structured and unstructured information from both internal and external sources that can answer complex questions needed by the worker to accomplish complex tasks.
-Naturally, the completeness and clarity of the request will determine the number of results returned and the likelihood of the needed information appearing near the top of the search results.
-Today I want to talk about converged data searching in a world where the rising information blizzard is intense and chaotic.
+The promise of data convergence includes the lofty goal of providing, from a single request, structured and unstructured information from both internal and external sources that can answer complex questions needed by the worker to accomplish complex tasks, make good decisions, and operate, or compete, more effectively.
+Naturally, the completeness and clarity of search or other requests will determine the number of results returned and the likelihood of the needed information appearing near the top of the search results.
+Today I want to talk about converged data searching and requesting in a world where the rising information blizzard is intense and chaotic.

 Database search is often very limited based on queries that have little ability to search beyond matching or approximating requested strings in a narrowly specified set of columns.
 Statistical approaches to unstructured search are good for helping find what you need based on words you type in a search engine or feature, but wouldn’t it be better if the computer understood what you need rather than guessing (string matching).
 For this you need dialog in which smarter computers can help you articulate your needs, then understand the meaning BEFORE trying to find the answer in a database, web site or document.
 When the answer is not in a list or database, but buried in a document or web page, understanding meaning is, again, the key to finding the right information.
 We need systems and search tools that understand meaning in context, rather than being limited to hard-coded metadata and superficial skimming.